drupalprojects/packaging/README.txt

 1) Create a new module for your strategy.
 2) Module must implement two hooks:
-   a) hook_test_ctools_plugin_directory() - indicates where your module's
+   a) hook_test_ctools_plugin_directory() - Indicates where your module's
       plugings can be found.
 Typically this would be in a subdirectory under your module's main directory.
-   b) hook_packaging_strategy() - declares the strategy name(s) and handler
+   b) hook_packaging_strategy() - Declares the strategy name(s) and handler
       class(es) for any packaging strategies implemented by your module.
-3) Create an include file in your plugin directory with defines a subclass of PackagingStrategy.
+3) Create an include file in your plugin directory which contains a class implementing PackagingStrategy.
-4) Implement the packageProducts() function in your subclass.
+4) Implement the packageProducts() and getDescription() methods in your class.
-5) In the module that uses strategies (e.g. Ubercart or Commerce), set up a rule to select your strategy under the appropriate conditions.
+5) Modules that uses strategies (e.g. Ubercart or Commerce) will now be able to use your strategy in the same way as built-in strategies.

 Troubleshooting